February 15, 2022

 A student bank account is one specifically designed for the unique needs of college students.

-While they come with many of the same features as a traditional account, banks understand that when you’re in college you may not have a regular income or money to pay the fees of standard accounts.
+While they come with many of the same features as a traditional bank account, banks understand that you may not have a regular income or money to pay the fees of standard accounts when you’re in college.

-Student bank accounts usually waive minimum balance requirements and monthly maintenance fees.
+Student bank accounts usually waive minimum balance requirements, minimum opening deposits, and monthly maintenance fees.
 In some cases, student bank accounts might even come with educational resources to help you learn the ropes of managing your money.

-Student accounts are often only available if you’re under a certain age or can provide proof that you’re attending college.
+Student accounts are often only available if you’re under a certain age, such as 24, or can provide proof that you’re attending college.

 Student bank account vs. traditional bank account